Agenda is not a markdown editor, but it does recognize some markdown syntax for applying styles. Here are markdown shortcuts that can be used.

 Links are automatically recognized in text, but you can also add them with markdown syntax.
 Use square brackets to enclose the text that is displayed, followed by parentheses enclosing the link URL.

-E.g. If you type [Agenda](agenda.com) you create a link to agenda.com attached to the text “Agenda”.
+Enter [Agenda](agenda.com) to create a link to agenda.com attached to the text “Agenda”.

 Actions (e.g. adding a reminder)

 Though not strictly part of classic markdown syntax, Agenda allows triggering certain actions if you start by typing a backslash \ symbol, followed by an action.

 \remind will trigger the insertion of reminder in your note.
 Optional parameters can be provided as part of the action, for example,